How to Reduce Various Types of Losses in Optical Fiber?

 Figure 1: Different types of losses in optical fiber.

-Absorption losses in optical fiber are the major cause of optical fiber losses during the transmission.
-When the photon interacts with the components of the glass, an electron or metal ions, the light power is absorbed and transferred into other forms of energy like heat, due to molecular resonance and wavelength impurities.
+1. Absorption losses in optical fiber are the major cause of optical fiber losses during transmission.
+When the photon interacts with the components of the glass, an electron, or metal ions, the light power is absorbed and transferred into other forms of energy like heat, due to molecular resonance and wavelength impurities.

-Scattering losses in optical fiber are due to microscopic variations in the material density, compositional fluctuations, structural inhomogeneities and manufacturing defects.
+3. Scattering losses in optical fiber are due to microscopic variations in the material density, compositional fluctuations, structural inhomogeneities, and manufacturing defects.

 Figure 2: Light scattering due to compositional fluctuations.

-The above three factors are the intrinsic attenuation losses in optical fiber.
-According to EIA/TIA-568 standards, the fiber losses for different fiber types are as following:
+According to EIA/TIA-568 standards, the fiber losses for different fiber types are as follows:

 |Fiber Type||Wavelength||Fiber Loss|